-From the very first episode of his NBC show, David Letterman, who announced his retirement yesterday, let you know what he was about — and that it damn sure wasn't the Usual.
+From the very first episode of his NBC show, David Letterman, who will retire tonight, let you know what he was about — and that it damn sure wasn’t the Usual.

 When the host’s producer got caught within camera range onstage and crawled on all fours into the wings, Letterman called attention to him rather than ignore him.
 “Nothing left to chance here, you know?” he said.
 “Well, by this point, you’re asking yourself what else this show has,” he went on, and waited for an out-of-context game-show-style buzzer to sound — BLAAAAAP! — and crowed, “Well, we have one of those!”
 His inaugural guest was Bill Murray, who at that point was to TV sketch comedy and film what Letterman was to talk shows: enthusiastic yet deeply self-aware, exposing the inner workings of comedy even as he made the comedy work.
 Murray sat down and then suddenly stood up, and in that simultaneously facetious and sincere way of his, demanded that the audience stand for Dave.
 Then he quickly sat down again and deadpanned, “I missed the first part of the show, by the way.
 What happened?”